On Optimal Finite-length Block Codes of Size Four for Binary Symmetric Channels: Problem Formulation and Main Results

-has the $i$th column of type $\bspan{i}$ and $|i|=1$ for $i=1,\ldots,7$.
+has the $i$th column of type $\bspan{i}$ and $|i|=1$ for $i=0,1,\ldots,7$.

-The analysis of the column types of $C$ has been used in literature~\cite{cordaro1967optimum,chen2013optimal}.
-Chen, Lin and Moser~\cite{chen2013optimal} compared different codes by induction in $n$, i.e., increasing one column a time.
-Here, we compare two codes of the same length with difference in one or two positions in one codeword, and we find that it is also convenient to use the column representation in our analysis.
-The following facts about $(n,2)$ codes are straightforward~\cite{cordaro1967optimum,chen2013optimal}.
-First, codes with all-zero columns are not optimal.
-Second, flipping all the bits in a column does not change the decoding performance.
-Third, row and column permutations of $C$ do not affect the decoding performance.
-Due to these facts, we only need to consider $C$ of $7$ types of the columns: $\bspan{1},\bspan{2},\ldots,\bspan{7}$ for finding an optimal code.
+The column types of $C$ has been used in literature~\cite{cordaro1967optimum,chen2013optimal}.
+For example, Chen, Lin and Moser~\cite{chen2013optimal} compared different codes by induction in $n$, i.e., increasing one column a time, for studying $(n,3)$ codes and linear $(n,4)$ codes.
+In this paper, we develop a new technique to compare two $(n,4)$ codes with difference in some rows of one or two columns.
+The following facts about $(n,4)$ codes are straightforward~\cite{cordaro1967optimum,chen2013optimal}.
+First, flipping all the bits in a column does not change the decoding performance.
+Second, codes with only row interchanging have the same ML decoding performance.
+Third, column permutations of $C$ do not affect the decoding performance.
+Due to these facts, we define the following equivalence relation to simplify our discussion.